Post-election outlook: Little cooperation, Harvard panel says

 She also promised a number of investigations after the House flips over.
 “Come January when the next Congress is sworn in, I think we can absolutely expect that there will be questions on Trump’s tax returns.
 The Democrats ran on checks and balances across the country, and you have to exercise your oversight.
 I want to know how we failed in dealing with Puerto Rico.”

 Still, Sanders warned that we probably won’t be seeing Trump’s taxes anytime soon.
 “You have to go to court to get those,” she said.
-“And the next court, and the next court,” Lotter added.
+“And the next court, and the next court,” Heye added.

-The atmosphere occasionally got lively, especially after Heye suggested that Democrats’ animosity toward Trump far surpasses that of Republicans toward previous President Barack Obama.
+The atmosphere occasionally got lively, especially after Lotter suggested that Democrats’ animosity toward Trump far surpasses that of Republicans toward previous President Barack Obama.
 “Republicans may have opposed Obama’s policies, but they didn’t hate him as a man.
 They didn’t wake up every day questioning the legitimacy of his presidency,” he said.
 Some viewers disagreed.

-Lotter said that both sides can shoulder some of the blame.
+Heye said that both sides can shoulder some of the blame.
 “A lot of the rhetoric that is used toward the president I find to be very unfortunate.
 And some of the rhetoric [toward Obama] was blatantly racist.
 When a president is asked a hundred times to show his birth certificate, by what turns out to be his successor, that turns out to be a problem.”

 The panelists also warned against jumping to any conclusions about the 2020 election.
 Noting how quickly things can change, Sanders said, “Hillary Clinton in 2016 lost in Wisconsin, Michigan, and Pennsylvania, and last night we picked up seats in those states.”
-Heye said that Trump will be in a favorable position as long as the economy remains strong.
+Lotter said that Trump will be in a favorable position as long as the economy remains strong.
 “After the Gulf War, no serious Democrat would run against President George H.W.
 Bush.
 But then we went into recession.”

 One telling moment came at the end of the panel, when Talev posed four questions as the news broke that Trump had fired Attorney General Jeff Sessions: Who will be the next Attorney General?
 Will it matter?
 Will the Robert Mueller investigations continue?
 And is something crazy about to happen?

-The other panelists nodded in agreement as Lotter answered the questions in order: “I don’t know, I don’t know, I don’t know, yes.”
+The other panelists nodded in agreement as Heye answered the questions in order: “I don’t know, I don’t know, I don’t know, yes.”